- Review: Blooom

 That’s Blooom’s specialty.
 They manage 401(k) and 403(b) plans only, but not taxable investment accounts and not even IRAs.
 They maintain that “A professionally managed 401(k) can grow two times as much as one that is self-managed.”
 The firm has analyzed over 26,000 401(k)s, which includes more than $1.6 billion in total assets.
 They found 83% of 401(k)s are managed incorrectly!
 That’s what they aim to fix.

 With offices in Leawood, Kansas, and Kansas City, Missouri, Blooom was founded in 2013.
 There are very few players in the 401(k) management space, and one of the big advantages Blooom provides is they have the ability to manage any 401(k) plan, no matter where the plan is held or who the employer is.
 You don’t even have to have your employer enter into a partnership arrangement with the service.

 And just as important, Blooom is a fiduciary, which means they are required by law to act in your best interest, not theirs.

 How Does Blooom Work?

-The signup process is simple, and once you sign up, blooom will adjust your 401(k) plan within 30 days.
+The signup process is simple, and once you sign up, Blooom will adjust your 401(k) plan within 30 days.
 They do this by factoring your current age against your expected retirement age.
 They then use an exponential glide path that moves your account closer to the needed bond exposure for a typical retiree.
-That means your portfolio will naturally be more heavily oriented toward stocks in your younger years and move more toward bonds as you get older.
+In plain english that means your portfolio will naturally be more heavily oriented toward stocks in your younger years and move more toward bonds as you get older.